thdat-vu/llm-agent-lite/README.md

 🚀 **A lightweight, interactive chat agent powered by Google Gemini AI**

-A Python-based CLI chat application that provides a seamless conversational experience with Google's Gemini AI, featuring conversation history, command system, and a clean interface - perfect for developers, researchers, or anyone who wants to chat with AI from the terminal.
+A Python-based CLI chat application that provides a seamless conversational experience with Google's Gemini AI, featuring a beautiful dark-themed interface that matches the official Gemini CLI design.
+Includes conversation history, command system, and a professional interface - perfect for developers, researchers, or anyone who wants to chat with AI from the terminal.

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)